-In case a task produces more than one type of output data, a programmer defined protocol must be enforced to order the MP_send and corresponding MP_receive calls.
+In case a task produces more than one type of output data, a programmer defined protocol must be enforced to order the MP_send and corresponding $MP_receive$ calls.
 This is because the functions do not include any details of the destination memory address for the remote task, thus making it hard to determine which data block the message contains.
 Given the nature of dataflow based programs and their definite input-output dependencies, this ordering is trivial to enforce.
-Therefore, if a task generates two outputs and sends them in one order, the downstream task must call MP_receive in this exact same order.
-This is illustrated in Figure 3 which shows the MPB of a destination node receiving messages from a number of nodes, even before older messages are consumed.
+Therefore, if a task generates two outputs and sends them in one order, the downstream task must call $MP_receive$ in this exact same order.
+This is illustrated in Figure 3 which shows the MPB of a destination node receiving messages from a number of nodes, even before older messages already waiting in the buffer are consumed.
+When $MP_receive$ is called, the waiting messages from the requested source task ID are returned to the PE in the order in which they arrived.

-The MP_receive() function is blocking, and hence stalls the PE until data from the specified source is received by the MPB.
+The $MP_receive$ function is blocking, and hence stalls the PE until data from the specified source is received by the MPB.
 The MP_send function, on the other hand, is non-blocking except for when the local MPB's output buffer is full in addition to the downstream MPB's input buffer.
 In this case, execution is stalled by clock-gating the local PE.
-Proper load-balancing of tasks to ensure that they incur similar execution times minimizes the occurrence of such buffer overflow/underflow related stalls.
+Proper load-balancing of tasks to ensure that they incur similar execution times minimizes the occurrence of such buffer full/empty stalls.
 We illustrate this in the following section with the JPEG decoder.